Solo Travel in Thailand

 Travelling Around Thailand

 Travelling in Thailand is very easy.
 Local tour operators are everywhere to book your travel through the country and any onward tickets.
-Head North on overnight trains (13 hours) and South on air-conditioned buses (up to 8 hours).
+Head north on overnight trains (from Bangkok to Chiang Mai takes 13 hours), and south on air-conditioned buses (journeys are up to 8 hours).

 Ferries and overnight boats take you to the islands; motorcycles, taxis, tuk tuks and overland trucks pick you up in towns and cities.
 In Bangkok use the skytrain or even a boat.
 You can fly to some of the islands if you don’t have time to travel overland.
 Read here for domestic airports.